leon4rd/test/README.md

-## We all know where the Big Apple is but does anyone know where the Minneapolis?
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.